-- To make the glaze add the compote and orange juice to a mixing bowl and stir together.
+1. To make the glaze add the compote and orange juice to a mixing bowl and stir together.
 Then, gradually add in the sifted powdered sugar until a thick glaze forms.
 It is important to sift the powdered sugar so no clumps form.
-The glaze should be pretty thick, so if it is not thick, add more powdered sugar.
-I like to start with 1 Tbsp compote+ 1 Tbsp orange juice and then add more orange juice if needed to thin the glaze and more powdered sugar if it gets too thin.

-- Dip the cooled donuts into the bowl of glaze or use a spoon to drizzle the glaze on top.
+2. Then, dunk the cooled donuts in a bowl of glaze or use a spoon to drizzle the glaze on top.
 Let the glaze sit for about 5 minutes to harden and then serve!